The Otoe-Missouria Veterans Organization

 The U.S. Department of Veterans Affairs partners with the Otoe-Missouria Tribe to host an InterTribal Homeless Veterans Stand Down offering services to veterans from across the State of Oklahoma.

-The Stand Down takes place October 6 at the 7 Clans Paradise Event Center, 7500 HWY 177, Red Rock, OK beginning at 9 a.m. and ending at 3 p.m.
+The Stand Down takes place Friday, October 5 at the 7 Clans Paradise Event Center, 7500 HWY 177, Red Rock, OK beginning at 9 a.m. and ending at 3 p.m.

 Several barbers will be on hand to provide free haircuts, and a clothing room focused on cold weather items will also be available for the veterans.
-Lunch will also be provided courtesy of the Otoe-Missouria Tribal Council.
+Lunch will be provided courtesy of the Otoe-Missouria Tribal Council.

 While the focus of the event is on the Native American homeless veteran population, all veterans who attend will be serviced.
 Please note that only veterans may enter the clothing room with priority given to homeless veterans first.
 Veterans must be present to receive clothing/gear.
 Handicap access is offered at the event.

-or call Mary Culley, Office of Tribal Government Relations, at (405) 456-3876.
+For more information about the VA Office of Tribal Government Relations, please visit www.va.gov/tribalgovernment or call Mary Culley, Office of Tribal Government Relations, at (405) 456-3876.
 For general event information call Heather Payne, Otoe-Missouria Public Information Office at 580-723-4466 ext 217.

 The event is sponsored by the Otoe-Missouria Tribe and the Otoe-Missouria Veterans Organization working in conjunction with the U.S. Department of Veterans Affairs.